dnknth/node-red-contrib-fritzapi/README.md

 ## To Do

 - Switches are not tested, as I do not own any.
 It would be great if someone could help out.
-- Guest Wifi control does not seem to work on FRITZ!OS 7.x
+- Guest Wifi control does not seem to work with FRITZ!OS 7.x

 ## Credits